ADOPTING vs BUYING: I’m thinking of buying a pet – why should I adopt?

-Yes, but this all depends on the temperament and needs of the cat and will be based on a case by case basis.
-We only adopt out where owners have vaccinated regularly and neutered their own animals and we will need to see proof of this.
+Yes, but this all depends on the temperament and needs of the animal and will be based on a case by case basis.
+We only adopt out where owners have vaccinated and neutered their own animals – we will need to see proof of this.

-As the cost of caring for a cat / dog can be quite expensive with insurance, vaccinations and vet bills etc, together with everyday costs for food and litter, unfortunately we are unable to consider applications in these instances.
+Costs can be quite expensive with insurance, vaccinations and vet bills etc, together with everyday costs for food and litter.
+You need to be sure you can cover these costs.